genebean/indiansprings-hugo/content/committee/nominating/2022-banquet-nominations.md

 ---
-title: "2020 Banquet Nominations"
+title: "2022 Banquet Nominations"
-date: 2020-03-03T22:19:27-05:00
+date: 2022-03-18T09:00:00-04:00
-nomination_year: 2020
+nomination_year: 2022
-enabled: false
+enabled: true
 contact_lang: "en"
 netlify: true
 ---

+Each year we hold a District Banquet and give out awards for the previous calendar year.
+Below is information about how nominations work, the available awards, and a form you can use to submit nominations.

-## Indian Springs Adult Award Nomination Process
+## Nomination Process and Guidelines

-__Updated November 11, 2019__

-### Nomination Submissions

-Due to a number of problems with previous years adult award nomination submissions, it has been necessary to make a few important changes and/or improvements to the process for the benefit of our awards and recognition program.
-Below are listed these items of concern as guidelines for making this process work better than ever.
+Below are guidelines for the nomination process.
 All adult award nominations will be given equal consideration as long as the following guidelines are adhered to.

 1. Anonymous submissions will NOT be considered.
 Even though submissions for the awards are typically kept confidential, any submission of a nomination for any award MUST be accompanied by the name of the person, or persons making the nomination submission.
 NO EXCEPTIONS.
 2. Adult award nominations can ONLY be made by adults.
 Nominations for adult awards made by youth will not be considered.
 This is not meant to keep youth from having a voice in the process, so youth wishing to support a nomination must do so at the unit level with other adults.